oliverdrake/ratemybrew/README.md

 ratemybrew
 ==========

-Meteor app for rating homebrew
+Meteor app for rating homebrews and organising case swaps.